danwalterlink/vault/dnd.brew.md

 -> cost backloading. action surge - attempt thing and then pay resources.

 sharpshooter
-you ignore half and 3/4 cover up to your prof mod amount of times.
+[no quarter]: you treat half as no and 3/4 as half cover.

 healing:
 : receiving over your biggest hit dice worth of hp in healing: